"Economic Justice" means getting our fair share for Randolph from the Commonwealth and from the federal government.

 If you ask the establishment politicians why Randolph’s schools can’t get better funding every year, they’ll answer dismissively, “Oh, that’s all in the Chapter 70 school system formula!” as if that ends the discussion.
 The Commonwealth does have a formula that allocates funding for each town – but that formula is made by politicians, and can be changed by politicians!
 Pretending that the formula is out of our control is really politicians’ way of saying “I just want to go along to get along.”

 The school funding formula was last updated 24 years ago, in 1993, with some minor tweaking in 2007.
 The goal of that 1993 update was to better fund school systems in communities with higher minority and immigrant populations – communities like Randolph.
 But that formula update needs updating again.
-The 1993 formula included “English Language Learners” (ELL) as a formula item – a method to attempt to equalize funding based on demographics – that was the right approach to address the needs of towns like Randolph, but our relative funding has fallen since 1993.
+The 1993 formula included “English Language Learners” (ELL) as a formula item – an attempt to equalize funding based on demographics – that was the right approach to address the needs of towns like Randolph, but our relative funding has fallen since 1993.

 The 1993 formula update also included “Free Lunch” as a formula item – because the number of students qualifying for free school lunch correlates with less-wealthy communities.
 But the federal government controls the qualifications of “Free Lunch” – and those qualifications have changed a lot in 24 years.
 And Randolph’s share has gone down.